-Undesirable side effects caused by our product candidates could interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing our product candidates and generating revenues from their sale.
-For example, the adverse events related to IV APAP observed in clinical trials completed to date include transient liver enzyme evaluations, nausea or vomiting, allergic reactions, and pain or local skin reactions at the injection site.
+If concerns are raised regarding the safety of a new drug as a result of undesirable side effects identified during clinical testing, the FDA may decline to approve the drug at the end of the normal NDA review period and issue a letter requesting additional data or information prior to making a final decision regarding whether or not to approve the drug.
+The number of such letters, which are referred to as approvable letters, issued by FDA in recent years has increased, and resulted in substantial delays in the approval of several new drugs.
+Undesirable side effects caused by our product candidates could interrupt, delay or halt clinical trials, and could result in the issuance of an approvable letter in response to our NDA applications, denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing our product candidates and generating revenues from their sale.
+For example, the adverse events related to Acetavance observed in clinical trials completed to date include transient liver enzyme elevations, nausea or vomiting, allergic reactions, and pain or local skin reactions at the injection site.
 When used in excess of the current guidelines for administration, acetaminophen has an increased potential to cause liver toxicity.
-While administration of acetaminophen in intravenous form is not expected to result in an increased risk of toxicity to the liver compared with an equivalent dose of acetaminophen administered orally, we cannot be certain that increased liver toxicity or other drug-related side effects will not be observed in future clinical trials or that the FDA will not require additional trials or impose more severe labeling restrictions due to liver toxicity or other concerns.
-Drug-related adverse events observed in clinical trials completed to date for Omigard have been primarily limited to local skin reactions, including redness, swelling, bleeding, itching, bruising and pain.
-In addition, while these drug-related adverse events have generally been related to the skin, including the catheter insertion site, we cannot be certain that other drug-related side effects will not be reported in clinical trials or thereafter.
+While we do not expect the administration of acetaminophen in intravenous form will result in an increased risk of toxicity to the liver compared with an equivalent dose of acetaminophen administered orally, we cannot be certain that increased liver toxicity or other drugrelated side effects will not be observed in future clinical trials, or as a result of sales of the same formulation of intravenous acetaminophen by BMS in Europe and other countries, or that the FDA will not require additional trials or impose more severe labeling restrictions due to liver toxicity or other concerns.
+Drugrelated adverse events observed in clinical trials completed to date for Omigard have been primarily limited to local skin reactions, including redness, swelling, bleeding, itching, bruising and pain.
+Although these drug-related adverse events have generally been related to the skin, including the catheter insertion site, we cannot be certain that other drug-related side effects will not be reported in clinical trials that we may conduct or thereafter.
+Additionally, the same active compound contained in Omigard is currently being developed for the treatment of dermatological diseases and disorders by Cutanea Life Sciences, Inc., or Cutanea, another licensee of Migenix.
+If Cutanea identifies new side effects or other adverse events related to the compound during their pre-clinical or clinical development activities, regulatory authorities may require us to perform additional non-clinical or clinical testing in order to address such concerns.
+Such additional testing would add costs and could delay or result in the denial of regulatory approval for Omigard.